 The Miami Herald reports: “Ms. Diaz [the therapist in question] willfully abused her position as a massage therapist to advertise and engage in dangerous practices outside of the scope of her license,” the emergency restriction order states.
 “She subjected herself, her patients, the public and an undetermined number of associates to needless risk of infection…Ms. Diaz’s actions demonstrate that she poses a significant danger to patients as long as she continues to improperly perform post-surgical drainage massages.”

-My reposting of this information is not to shame Ms. Diaz in particular.
+My reposting of this information is not to shame Ms. Diaz or Ms Corao in particular.
 The type of incisional drainage that she is accused of performing happens every day in Miami, and is performed by likely hundreds of people.
 It is illegal, and it is dangerous.
 End of story.

 Legitimate Therapists Are Trying to Get The Word Out